Expedition of Tabuk

 The Expedition of Tabuk (غَزوَة تَبوك; Ghazwat Tabūk), also known as the Campaign of Hardship (Ghazwat al-ʿUsrah), was a military campaign that was initiated by the Islamic prophet Muhammad in October 630 CE (Rajab AH 9), in response to reports of a potential Byzantine invasion of northern Arabia.
 He led a force of as many as 30,000 north to Tabuk, near the Gulf of Aqaba, in present-day northwestern Saudi Arabia.
 Although no direct battle occurred, the campaign was significant for asserting Muslim presence in the region and securing strategic alliances.

 Background

 After the Muslim victory at the Battle of Hunayn in the aftermath of the conquest of Mecca, the political landscape of Arabia shifted in favour of the emerging First Islamic state.
-Reports were received by the Prophet Muhammad that the Byzantine Empire, under Emperor Heraclius, was mobilising troops in the Levant, supported by their Arab Christian client tribes such as the Ghassanids.
+Reports were received by Muhammad that the Byzantine Empire, under Emperor Heraclius, was mobilising troops in the Levant, supported by their Arab Christian client tribes such as the Ghassanids.

 Historians differ on the accuracy of these reports.
 According to al-Tabari, it was believed that Heraclius had stationed a large force at Balqa in southern Syria.
 Some modern scholars, however, suggest that this intelligence may have been exaggerated or even unsubstantiated.